radioactivedecay/radioactivedecay/README.md

 It calls NumPy and SciPy for the matrix operations.

-There is a [GitHub repository](https://github.com/alexmalins/radioactivedecay-notebooks) with Jupyter Notebooks for creating the ICRP 107 radioactivedecay input files, code/validation tests etc.
+There is a [GitHub repository](https://github.com/alexmalins/radioactivedecay-notebooks) with Jupyter Notebooks for creating the files containing the processed ICRP 107 data which are read in by radioactivedecay , and validation tests etc.

 ## Limitations